-The supervisory authority should require as a minimum from the undertaking the information included in the Technical Annex to be submitted by means of a notification.
+The supervisory authority should require as a minimum from the undertaking the information included in Technical Annex to be submitted by means of a notification.

-- 2.64.
-The notification of the persons who effectively run the undertaking or key function holders is expected to be undertaken in writing and submitted to the supervisory authority without undue delay. - 2.65.
-The undertaking is expected to supplement the information included in the Technical Annex with any additional documents considered necessary to complement the information or required by the supervisory authority. - 2.66.
-In order to improve the harmonisation of supervisory practices, a minimum level of information is to be provided by undertakings for the purposes of fit and proper notifications.
+2.67 In order to improve the harmonisation of supervisory practices, a minimum level of information is to be provided by undertakings for the purposes of fit and proper notifications.
 An undertaking also needs to provide the rationale for appointing or replacing the individual concerned.
 The form that the submission of information should take is left to Member States.
-The fit and proper notification itself is complete when the supervisory authority has received all the information required (minimum information included in

-Annex) and any complementary documents and information; however, the supervisory authority may at any time during the assessment require additional information or explanations from the undertaking and if necessary, an interview is to be conducted with the individual.
+The undertaking is expected to supplement the information included in the Annex with any additional documents considered necessary to complement the information or required by the supervisory authority.
+The fit and proper notification itself is complete when the supervisory authority has received all the information required (minimum information included in Annex) and any complementary documents and information; however, the supervisory authority may at any time during the assessment require additional information or explanations from the undertaking and if necessary, an interview is to be conducted with the individual.